zkcilef/juice-shop-ghas-workshop/_labs/lab5.md

 Celebrate 🎉!
 We just prevented a secret from entering our codebase!

 And there you have it.
 You should now have a good grasp on what GitHub Advanced Security is, how it works, and how to implement it.
 So get out there and keep your company secured!

+➡️ Head back to the [labs](README.md) page to continue on to the next lab.